 Park & Rides in Kagoshima are not for getting to the city center, but they are for customers who use the Shinkansen or limited express from Kagoshima Chuo Station.

 I had a chance to go to Fukuoka the other day, so I used the service.

 First, you park the car at the car park.

 There are 2 Park and Ride car parks near Kagoshima Chuo Station.

-One is “Amu Plaza Kagoshima Car Park (アミュプラザ鹿児島駐車場)” and the other is “Kagoshima Chuo-eki Nishiguchi Dai2 Chusha-jo (鹿児島中央駅西口第2駐車場)”.
+One is “Amu Plaza Kagoshima Car Park (アミュプラザ鹿児島駐車場)” on the east side and the west side, and the other is “Kagoshima Chuo-eki Nishiguchi Dai2 Chusha-jo (鹿児島中央駅西口第2駐車場)”.

 I decided to park at “Kagoshima Chuo-eki Nishiguchi Dai2 Chusha-jo” this time.